novika-lang/novika/world/README.md

 This thing is throwaway, I won't refactor nor maintain it.
 That is, I will, but only if it doesn't run at all.
 Anything else is fine.

+## Read me

+World is proven to support Novika 0.0.1.
+There is no and will not be support for any later versions.
+If you want to try world, please download Novika 0.0.1 release which includes world code that is proven to work.

+There were some big bugs which were fixed *after* Novika 0.0.1.
+Beware.
+When Novika Sketchbook works good enough (currently it's not a thing, really; the repo that exists is too bloaty for doing nothing), `world` will be deleted.

 ## Usage

 Drag and drop Novika files or folders with Novika files into the window.